 The Most Windward of the Windward Islands

 Martinique Boat Charter experience in the French Caribbean.
-Located in the heart of the Caribbean archipelago, Martinique is one of the Windward islands in the Lesser Antilles group.
+Located in the heart of the Caribbean archipelago, Martinique is one of the Windward Islands in the Lesser Antilles group.
 Its eastern coastline borders the Atlantic Ocean while its western coast is flanked by the Caribbean Sea.
 The closest neighboring islands are to the north: Dominica (16 miles away) Guadeloupe (75 miles away) and to the south: Saint Lucia (23 miles away).

 Landscape, Flora, and Fauna

-At its greatest points, Martinique measures 50 miles long and 24 miles wide, delivering 425 square miles of rugged landscape.
+At its greatest points, Martinique measures 50 miles long and 24 miles wide, delivering 425 square miles of the rugged landscape.
 This includes dense forests, rivers, waterfalls, rolling hills, and – most importantly – many picturesque bays and coves.
 Thanks to an average temperature of 79°, Martinique is the island of the “never-ending summer.”
 Trade winds from the east and northeast provide a steady breeze that constantly refreshes the air.
 Due to these tropical climate conditions in Martinique, the island is lush with vegetation.
 Lavish tropical forests, groves, savannas, countless species of trees, fruits, plants, and flowers grow here, not to mention the mangrove forests.
 Wildlife consists mainly of birds, fish, and shellfish.
-There are also small lizards called “mabouyas” and “anolis” respectively, and iguanas and trigonocephalus snakes that are only found in Martinique.
+There are also small lizards called “mabouyas” and “Anolis” respectively, and iguanas and trigonocephalus snakes that are only found in Martinique.
 The “manicou”, a type of opossum, is one of the rare mammals to be found in the Antilles.
 The mongoose, however, was introduced by humans to control the snake population.

 The People and Culture

 Martinique is truly a land of tradition and culture.
 It has a rich history of crafts and literature by renowned authors and famous poets, music, dance, and lifestyle.
-Its multi-ethnic population stems from cultural mixing of the island’s successive inhabitants: Amerindians, Europeans, Africans, Indians, Levantines and Asians.
-Approximately one quarter of the population resides in the administrative capital, Fort de France.
+Its multi-ethnic population stems from the cultural mixing of the island’s successive inhabitants: Amerindians, Europeans, Africans, Indians, Levantines and Asians.
+Approximately one-quarter of the population resides in the administrative capital, Fort de France.
 Local people speak Creole, a language that is a blend of Old French, English, and African languages.

 Things To Do

 Martinique offers many activities for the water-sport enthusiast, including Billfishing, Kayaking, Kite Surfing, Windsurfing, and Deep-Sea Diving.
 Martinique waters offer warm temperatures (80 to 86°F), an array of colors, exceptional visibility.
-Calm conditions are ideal to view the corals, sponges, gorgona, anemone and many Caribbean fish.
+Calm conditions are ideal to view the corals, sponges, gorgona, anemone and much Caribbean fish.

 If your idea of a great vacation involves picture-perfect beaches, then the island of Martinique is for you.
-In the south, a plethora of white sand beaches dots the entire southern Caribbean coast.
+In the south, a plethora of white sand beaches dot the entire southern Caribbean coast.
 Swimmers will especially appreciate the secluded lagoon feel of the clear waters along the southern Atlantic coast, which is protected by coral reef barriers.
 In the north, vacationers can enjoy the unique and lush setting of black sand beaches near Le Carbet and Le Prêcheur.

 Many Caribbean islands are synonymous with “magic,” but the kind of magic found in Martinique is, quite simply, culinary.
 Cooking here is an art practiced by wizardly chefs who can take something very ordinary, like spiny sea urchins, do secret things to them.
 With just a whisper of “open sesame” to the oven door, they bring forth a soufflé that is positively spellbinding.
 Food sets Martinique apart from the other Caribbean islands.